Dissoganse/TrialProject/README.md

 # TrialProject

-Trial project with GUI on JavaFX and HSQLDB database.
+Trial project is an Eclipse project with GUI on JavaFX and HSQLDB database.
+Use with JDK 1.8

 Capabilities:
 1. add, edit and delete clients data, loans data, loan offers data in corresponding database tables.